 - Since the gardens don’t open until 10am, the first sensible bus will currently be the 11am (or 11.20am on Saturdays; they run every couple of hours Mon-Sat, but not on Sunday).

 - Look out for the No.3 (mini)bus and make sure you tell the driver you’re going to Hyde Hall (they might take a different route otherwise) and what time you’re planning to come back.
-(If you want to decide later, ring Arrow on 01621 874410 or 01621 855111 in plenty of time to get a message to the driver).
+(If you want to decide later, ring 01621 874410 or 01621 855111 in plenty of time to get a message to the driver).